matteorigat/ing-sw-2022-Rigat-Schiavoni-Avarino/README.md

 ⛔ Not Implemented &nbsp;&nbsp;&nbsp;&nbsp; ⚠️ Implementing&nbsp;&nbsp;&nbsp;&nbsp; ✅ Implemented

 ## Running
+First of all [install Java SE 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) on your computer.

 To launch the game use the following command in the directory of the jar.

 ```